 The financial statements reflect the assets, liabilities, revenues and expenses of the Township's trust funds.
 The Township's assets, liabilities, revenues and expenses are reported separately in the Township's consolidated financial statements.

 (c) REVENUE RECOGNITION

-Investment income is reported as revenue in the period earned.
+Investment income is reported as revenue on the accrual basis.